 Reuss was a pure fastball pitcher until he arrived in Los Angeles, adding a cutter to his assortment.
 Elbow ailments hastened his demise with the Dodgers, but he also grew more personable, undoing an early career reputation for having a cocky attitude that irritated teammates and coaches, particularly Leo Durocher—who managed Reuss in Houston from 1972-73 and once called Reuss an “a**hole of all time.”
 (A decade later, Durocher admitted to Reuss that he acted like one himself as the two kissed and made up with the encouragement of Dodgers manager Tommy Lasorda.)

 In retirement from the game, Reuss did work as an analyst for ESPN and has endeared himself to a hobbyist’s life in photography, something he began toward the end of his playing days when he took extensive images of many ballparks that no longer exist.
-(Some of that work is featured in our Ballparks section.)
+(Some of those images are featured in our Ballparks section.)

-The Dodgers' Ten Greatest Hitters: A list of the ten greatest hitters based on their productivity and efficiency.
+The Dodgers’ 10 Greatest Hitters A list of the 10 greatest hitters based on their productivity and efficiency.

-The Dodgers' Ten Greatest Games: A list of ten memorable games and other notable personal achievements that have defined the Dodgers' history.
+The Dodgers’ 10 Most Memorable Games A list of 10 memorable games and other notable personal achievements that have defined the Dodgers’ history.